SaifKhan-DA/SaifKhan-DA/README.md

 👨‍🎨Studied Mechanical Engineering at the University of NUST, Pakistan<br>
 📝Making blogs and posts about tech and business development on LinkedIn<br>
 🌹#learninginpublic in my digital garden<br>
-💭Currently learning about data analytics and dataviz!
+💭Currently learning about AI and ML!

 ## 🌐 Socials: